angarsky/diveintopython/learn/variables/array.md

 print(length)  # Output: 5
 ```

-In this example, `len(my_array)` returns the length of the `my_array` list, which is 5.
+In this example, `len(my_array)` counts array elements and returns the length of the `my_array` list, which is 5.
 The `length` variable stores this value, and it is then printed to the console.

 > Note: The `len()` function works not only with arrays but with any iterable object, such as lists, tuples, strings, or sets.